 Because customer complaints and negative reviews are issued to the Better Business Bureau based on the company’s name, some bad business owners will switch their company’s name, so the bad reviews don’t hound them.
 One way to check for this is to search the moving company’s old name.
 If a bunch of bad reviews and customer complaints comes up, go with another company!

 If you’re looking for ways to save on cost, many moving companies will work with you on price if you tell them you will be packing some of the items yourself or that you’ll be providing your own moving boxes.
-If you go with this option, make sure you stick to smaller items or objects that you know you can figure out how to properly pack.
+If you go with this option, make sure you stick to smaller items or specific rooms you want packed in a particular way that suits you, such as packing kitchen items or packing your own glassware or family keepsakes.
 Even just a few improperly packed items can cause damage to your belongings, so be smart on what you decide to move.

 There are three kinds of acceptable moving contracts.
 And no, a personal “guarantee” is not one of them.
 While it is sad to say, the days of personal guarantees are long gone.
 If you work with packers and movers based on nothing but a guarantee and a handshake, you will be left with very few options if they fail to live up to your deal.

 There are three common types of acceptable contracts: